kosanj/Personal-Projects/README.md

     - Easy: CPU does not use logic
     - Medium: CPU uses defensive logic
     - Hard: CPU uses both offensive and defensive logic
-    - Impossible: CPU uses offensive and defensive logic and preemptively blocks potential double traps
+    - Impossible: CPU uses offensive and defensive logic and preemptively blocks potential double traps such that it is impossible to win.

 ---